singularityhub/sregistry/docs/README.md

 # Singularity Registry Documentation

 Hello there!
 It's so great that you want to use Singularity Registry.
-It's get familiar with the Registry, see Introduction Let's get started.
+Let's get started.

 ## Introduction